 Rates start at $25-$30 per day excluding insurance for a small car during low season and increase according to the type of vehicle chosen, the season, the rental company or the Intermediary chosen.
 More generally, expect an average of $50 a day to rent your car.

-To try to find a cheap car rental in Hawaii, feel free to have a look at Discount USA Car Rental, a broker founded by Hawaiians several years ago.
-Thanks to their local history, their prices are among the most competitive in the archipelago (but also on the mainland)..
+To try to find a cheap car rental in Hawaii, feel free to have a look at Discount Hawaii Car Rental, a broker founded by Hawaiians in 1999.
+Thanks to their local history, their prices are among the most competitive in the archipelago.

 What's the price of gas in Hawaii?

 Then you'll have to give your car something to drink.
 But again, expect to pay more for your fuel than on the mainland.
-To give you an idea, here are the average prices per island in May 2018:
+To give you an idea, here are the average prices per island end of 2019:

 But fortunately, the islands are not very big (except Big Island), your fuel consumption will remain rather limited.